-Q: Why is there a need for the double diamond framework (x2 convergence and divergence)?
+Why is there a need for the double diamond framework (x2 convergence and divergence)?

 The rigour helps in the process of questioning the problem, our assumptions, and their implications.
 It’s important to see these steps: Discover, Define, Develop, Deliver; across the two diamonds.

 While it’s not impossible to “stop at a single diamond”, just attempting the first means you will not have a viable solution at the end, and only attempting the latter risks designing solutions that do not tackle the user issue at the problem’s core.

 The double diamond framework prompts us to take the necessary step back (by going back to the first diamond) to understand that problem and the people it directly affects before attempting to solve it.

 Our initial level of understanding of a problem might not help us identify the right strategies and solutions.

 The double diamond framework is a long process.
 If I have a short timeline, what aspects should I prioritise?

 As design thinking requires a user-centred approach, the amount of discovery you need to do depends on how much or how little you know about the problem and user at hand.

 Allocate time to develop as many possible solutions in the time you have, rather than settling on the first one that comes to mind.

 The diamond is a graphical representation of divergent and convergent thinking and is not representative of the time and efforts involved in each part of the process.

 What’s the balance – Are there any metrics your team can give as reference?

 So long as your problem statement specifies a validated user problem, it can be as broad or specific as you like - it all depends on what you’re trying to solve and the maturity of your product/service.
 The only real boundaries are:

-- The problem needs to be expressed from the perspective of your user and not your organisation.
+- The problem needs to be expressed from the perspective of your user and not your organisation

-- It cannot hint at a solution, because a solution is not a problem.
+- It cannot hint at a solution, because a solution is not a problem

 It might be difficult to manage and working teams risk losing clarity during the development stage.
 It’s easiest to start small, experiment in a focused way and then scale, rather than going big and failing to deliver anything.